For email, add @a2schools.org

 Speech and Language Pathologist

 Jeri SchneiderSchool Librarianemail: schneidjJeri is the librarian at Community.
 Her love affair with libraries began in 1986 when, while studying history, she became a clerk/driver of the bookmobile for the Ann Arbor Public Library.
-Since then she has earned teaching certification and a Master's in the Science of Information from U of M. In addition to running the library, promoting reading, and teaching information skills, she advises Book Club.
-Away from work, Jeri enjoys hanging out with friends and family, reading, running, biking, canoeing, and teaching vegan cooking classes.
+Since then she has earned a Bachelor's in history, a Master's in the Science of Information, and teaching certification from U of M. She manages the library, promotes reading, helps troubleshoot technology issues, and teaches information and research skills.
+Away from work, Jeri enjoys hanging out with friends and family, reading, running, biking, canoeing, and cooking and baking delicious vegan food.
 Her current favorite quote is: "You miss 100% of the shots you don't take."
 (Wayne Gretzky)

 Robbie StapletonPersonal Conditioning, Health & Wellness,Forumemail: stapletoYears at CHS: Quite a few (since 1987)Favorite quote: "If you think you can or you think you can't, you're right."Love to: run, hike, teach, knit, and readPlan to: hike in all the national parks (20 so far)Philosophy: Work hard.
 It's fun!